seL4/microkit/docs/manual.md

 The [libmicrokit](#libmicrokit) chapter describes the interfaces to the Microkit library.

-The [System Description Format](#sysdesc) chapter describes the format of the system description XML file.
+The [System Description File](#sysdesc) chapter describes the format of the system description XML file.

 The [Board Support Packages](#bsps) chapter describes each of the board support packages included in the SDK.